Admin management

 Audience

-As this case study is for internal software, I’ve blurred parts of screenshots that aren’t relevant to the project.
+As this case study is for a back-office platform, I’ve blurred parts of screenshots that aren’t relevant.

-As this case study is for internal software, I’ve blurred parts of screenshots that aren’t relevant to the project.
+As this case study is for a back-office platform, I’ve blurred parts of screenshots that aren’t relevant.

-As this case study is for internal software, I’ve blurred parts of screenshots that aren’t relevant to the project.
+As this case study is for a back-office platform, I’ve blurred parts of screenshots that aren’t relevant.

 Problem